-The Velvet Revolution had re-instated a liberal democracy the year before, and what had been Czechoslovakia was about to become the independent countries of Czech Republic, Slovakia.
+The Velvet Revolution had re-instated a liberal democracy the year before, and what had been Czechoslovakia was about to become the independent countries of the Czech Republic, Slovakia.
 There were sign postings everywhere for no pictures, no this, no that.
 This was the waning of the Cold War, and we felt as though we were being watched from every corner.
 It was hectic and a very exciting time to be in the country.

 We stayed with our dear friends, the Daly family, who insisted we experience all things Prague.
 They did not disappoint.
-But due to the political unrest, food shortages were a it of an issue.
+But due to the political unrest, food shortages were a bit of an issue.
 We indulged in pastries (trdelnik, strudl, makovy) whilst touring and Carole Daly's savvy shopping skills kept us fed in the evening.

 There are many traditional dishes of the region, and most of them look like stew.
 Except the baked mincemeat which is, in fact, meatloaf.
 The goulash was by far my favourite stew option, and one that I have made many times over the years.

-Goulash soup has it's origins in the shepherding regions of Hungary.
+Goulash soup has its origins in the shepherding regions of Hungary.
 The heartiness and economy of the dish helped spread to neighbouring eastern European countries.
 The recipes evolved to reflect the products available in their area as well as the season.

-When we had goulash thirty years ago it came with tiny dill pickles.
-I also remember something about sliced hot dogs but that may have been another night.
+When we had goulash thirty years ago, it came with tiny dill pickles.
+I also remember something about sliced hot dogs, but that may have been another night.

 The following recipe is a combo of several tests.
 I served my goulash over dirty mashed.
 If you are cutting carbs, serve over fresh steamed veg.
 This is such a tasty and aromatic dish and a welcome change from normal winter stew.